skysign/udacity_FSND_project_05_capstone/README.md

-# Udacity FSND Project 05 Capstone
+# Motivation of Project
+This is the last project of Udacity Full Stack Web Developer Nanodegree (nd0044 v2), to implement a set of specified endpoints by using flask. auth0.com will be used for authentication and authorization, also.
+And project will be hosted in heroku to demonstrate RESTfull APIs.

 * Project 05 capstone in Udacity Full Stack Web Developer Nanodegree (nd0044 v2)
 * Author: skysign@gmail.com

-# Motivation for Project
-This is the last project of Udacity Full Stack Web Developer Nanodegree (nd0044 v2), to implement a set of specified endpoints by using flask. auth0.com will be used for authentication and authorization.
-And project will be hosted in heroku to demonstrate RESTfull API.

 # Getting Started
 * Recommended to use virtualenv to avoid any conflict in other existed flask app.